Bhhitt/community-sim-rust/README.md

 - All benchmarking scripts are designed for headless mode and can be customized.

+## ECS Interaction Systems Refactor (2025)

+The original monolithic `entity_interaction_system` has been DEPRECATED and replaced by modular, single-responsibility systems:
+- **Food Collection System**: Handles agent-food interactions and food removal.
+- **Agent-Agent Interaction System**: Handles agent-to-agent interactions.
+- **Interaction Stats Update System**: Maintains and updates interaction statistics and history.
+- **Interaction Event Logging System**: Drains and logs interaction events to the main event log.

+All references to the old system have been removed from ECS schedules.
+See `src/ecs/systems/` for the new systems.
+Legacy code is marked as deprecated and will be removed after migration is verified.

+For migration details and subsystem plans, see `plans/refactor2/`.

 ## Additional CLI Options

 - `--headless` : Run simulation without graphics (for benchmarking)